saites/tracking-prototype/README.md

 All this said, I wrapped the `SQLAlchemy` `Session` with a class of its own in order to hide its implementation details from the `driver.py` script.
-Note, however, that hiding the `Session` in this manner encourages leaking mapped objects, with the risk that calling code would use them outside of their framed transactional context.
+Note that hiding the `Session` in this manner also encourages leaking mapped objects, with the risk that calling code would use them outside of their framed transactional context.
-This is, however, someone unlikely in practice: as with the `driver.py` code, the most likely use-case is to start a new transaction on each incoming command to be processed and execute its operations within the transaction context.
+This is, however, somewhat unlikely in practice: as with the `driver.py` code, the most likely use-case is to start a new transaction on each incoming command to be processed, and execute its operations within the transaction context.
 In that case, the primary risk comes from catching exceptions within the context, as in some cases, doing so may require an explicit `rollback` or `commit`,